Universality for bond percolation in two dimensions

-Let $k \in \NN$ and $\si\in\{0,1\}^k$.
-Rather than working with the arm events $\Arm_{\sigma}(N,n)$ of Section \ref{sec:exp}, we use instead the events $\oArm_\si(N,n)$ defined in the same way except that $\La_n$ is replaced throughout the definition by $B_n=[-n,n]^2$, and arms are required to comprise edges that intersect $B_n$.
+Let $k \in\NN$ and $\si\in\{0,1\}^k$.
+Rather than working with the arm events $\Arm_{\sigma}(N,n)$ of Section~\ref{secexp}, we use instead the events $\oArm_\si(N,n)$ defined in the same way except that $\La_n$ is replaced throughout the definition by $B_n=[-n,n]^2$, and arms are required to comprise edges that intersect $B_n$.
 All constants in the following statements are permitted to depend on the colour sequence $\sigma$.

-Let $\oAnn(N,n)=B_n \sm (-N,N)^2$ be the annulus with interior boundary $\pd B_N$ and exterior boundary $\pd B_n$.
+Let $\oAnn(N,n)=B_n \setminus(-N,N)^2$ be the annulus with interior boundary $\pd B_N$ and exterior boundary $\pd B_n$.
 We shall consider open and open$^*$ crossings between the interior and exterior boundaries.
-We emphasize that the endpoints of these crossings are not required to be lattice-points.
+We emphasize that the endpoints of these crossings are not required to be graph vertices.

 For clarity, we concentrate first on the behaviour of crossings at their exterior endpoints.
 Let $\eta\in(0,1)$.
-A primal (\resp, dual) \emph{$\eta$-exterior-fence} is a set $\Ga$ of connected open (\resp, open$^*$) paths comprising the union of: \begin{romlist} \item a crossing of $\oAnn(N,n)$ from its interior to its exterior boundary, with exterior endpoint denoted $\ext(\Ga)$, \end{romlist} together with certain further paths which we describe thus under the assumption that $\ext(\Ga)=(n,y)$ is on the right side of $\pd B_n$: \begin{romlist} \item[(ii)] a vertical crossing of the box $[n , (1+\sqrt{\eta})n] \times [y - \eta n, y + \eta n]$, \item[(iii)] a connection between the above two crossings, contained in $\ext(\Ga) +B_{\sqrt{\eta}n}$. \end{romlist} If $\ext(\Ga)$ is on a different side of $\pd B_n$, the event of condition (ii) is replaced by an appropriately rotated and translated event.
-This definition is illustrated in Figure \ref{fig:fence}.
+A primal (resp., dual) \textit{$\eta$-exterior-fence} is a set $\Ga$ of connected open (resp., open$^*$) paths comprising the union of: \begin{longlist}[(iii)] \item[(i)] a crossing of $\oAnn(N,n)$ from its interior to its exterior boundary, with exterior endpoint denoted $\ext(\Ga)$, \end{longlist} together with certain further paths which we describe thus under the assumption that $\ext(\Ga)=(n,y)$ is on the right-hand side of $\pd B_n$: \begin{longlist}[(iii)] \item[(ii)] a vertical crossing of the box $[n, (1+\sqrt{\eta})n] \times[y - \eta n, y + \eta n]$, \item[(iii)] a connection between the above two crossings, contained in $\ext(\Ga) +B_{\sqrt{\eta}n}$. \end{longlist} If $\ext(\Ga)$ is on a different side of $\pd B_n$, the event of condition (ii) is replaced by an appropriately rotated and translated event.
+This definition is illustrated in Figure~\ref{figfence}.

-One may similarly define an $\eta$-\emph{interior}-fence by considering the behaviour of the crossing near its interior endpoint.
-We introduce also the concept of a primal (\resp, dual) $\eta$-\emph{fence}; this is a union of an open (\resp, open$^*$) crossing of $\oAnn(N,n)$ together with further paths in the vicinities of both interior and exterior endpoints along the lines of the above definitions.
+One may similarly define an $\eta$-\textit{interior}-fence by considering the behaviour of the crossing near its interior endpoint.
+We introduce also the concept of a primal (resp., dual) $\eta$-\textit{fence}; this is a union of an open (resp., open$^*$) crossing of $\oAnn(N,n)$ together with further paths in the vicinities of both interior and exterior endpoints along the lines of the above definitions.